phyloref/jphyloref/README.md

   `input.owl` by comparing their resolution with the expected resolution recorded in the file.

-Full documentation of the API is included in the source code as [Javadoc] comments.
+Documentation of the API is included in the source code as [Javadoc] comments.
 It is also available online [at javadoc.io].

 # Community guidelines